CSchoel/fcanvas/README.md

 ## Design choices

-FCanvas differs from most graphical toolkits and takes some odd choices that sacrifice performance and stability in favor of ease of use.
+FCanvas differs from most graphical toolkits and makes some odd choices that sacrifice performance and stability in favor of ease of use.
 These design choices are explained in the following.

 ### Hidden objects